1.888.502.3767 | CONTACT US

 Misconceptions and Audit Proofing Strategies (Part 1)

 You know that fear.
 It's the one that makes everyone paranoid around tax filing time.
 So many people let the FEAR of the IRS cause them to even overpay their taxes.
 The IRS's biggest weapon is FEAR, but this should not stop you from taking a legally aggressive position to save more of your hard earned money from Uncle Sam.
-Tax expert, Al Aiello of www.AlAiello.com, was particularly passionate about this subject and here's a review of some of his tips for those who fear the IRS and what to do about it.
+Tax expert, the late Al Aiello of www.AlAiello.com, was particularly passionate about this subject and here's a review of some of his tips for those who fear the IRS and what to do about it.

 Gray areas and being aggressive does not get you in trouble.
 Those previously convicted by the IRS got into hot water not because they exaggerated their charitable donations or took an aggressive position.
 It was because they committed serious FRAUD such as hiding millions in unreported income.
 Many areas of the tax law are gray.
 The gray areas are mainly with deductions.
 Therefore if you report all taxable income and you are legally & discreetly aggressive with your deductions, it is very unlikely you are going to get into any serious trouble with the IRS.
 With the IRS you do have rights!
 Your bill of rights is IRS Publication number 1, "Your Rights as a Taxpayer"

 Eliminate FEAR of the IRS with a 'Two Wall Defense'